About arc42

 • User Service: Manages user-related functionalities such as authentication and profile management.

-• Database Layer: Uses MongoDB as the primary database for storing user and question-related data.
+• Database: Uses MongoDB as the primary database for storing user and question-related data.

 8. Cross-cutting Concepts